 We have a freemartin, looks like she is going to calf, what should we do or expect?

-Ringgold County Iowa calving Posted about 1 month ago
+Ringgold County Iowa calving Posted 5 months ago

 Feeding only milk and grain how much grain is required to get a cross need bottle calf to 500lb?